racedisparityaudit/style-guide/writing-about-ethnicity.md

 * the UK’s ethnic minorities include White minorities
 * they highlight some groups and not others – for example, Black and Asian people are included but not people of a Mixed ethnicity
-* user research, the acronyms BAME and BME were not well understood by our audience
+* in user research, the acronyms BAME and BME were not well understood by our audience

 ### Broad and specific ethnic groups